 Detailed Event Entry

 So far, entering events has been a breeze.
 However, there are times when more detail options are necessary.
 Those options are just a quick click away.
-When creating a new event, you can click “edit event details” to immediately edit more detailed information or, if you’ve already entered an event just click the event to see a popup bubble with the event details and a link to edit the event.From here, you’ll be able to control your event details at a much finer level as well as include additional information such as the event location, descrioption, guests and notification options.
+When creating a new event, you can click “edit event details” to immediately edit more detailed information or, if you’ve already entered an event just click the event to see a popup bubble with the event details and a link to edit the event.Edit Event Details

 Notifications